proger/accelerated-scan/README.md

 The `accelerated_scan.warp` C++ CUDA kernel uses a chunked processing algorithm that leverages the fastest GPU communication primitives available on each level of hierarchy: [warp shuffles](https://developer.nvidia.com/blog/using-cuda-warp-level-primitives/) within warps of 32 threads and shared memory (SRAM) between warps within a thread block.
 One sequence per channel dimension is confined to one thread block.

-The derivation of [Chunked Scan](https://proger.github.io/posts/scan/chunk.html) has been used to extend tree-level Blelloch algorithm to block
+The derivation of [Chunked Scan](https://proger.github.io/posts/scan/chunk.html) has been used to extend tree-level Blelloch algorithm to block.

 A similar implementation is available in `accelerated_scan.triton` using a Triton's `tl.associative_scan` primitive.
 It [requires Triton 2.2 for its `enable_fp_fusion` flag](https://twitter.com/darkproger/status/1742663555835363635).